gerard-durand/codeblocks_gd_user_manual/README.md

 Their content can be copied/moved in the root htmlweb folder.

 In userguide folder, there is a slighly modified version of text4ht.env, normally used by Miktex to produce html version from tex files, to avoid some problems with move and copy commands.
-I prefer their equivallent, mv and cp, as may be found in Msys2 distribution.
+I prefer their equivallent, mv and cp, as can be found in Msys2 distribution.